Tuesday, December 15, 2009

 a) Learn Hiragana and Katana

 b) Learn ALL 2000 Joyo kanji!
 The best way to learn them all (in my opinion, at least) is to use Heisig's method.
 Depending on how much effort you put in, you can learn all of them in 1 month, though I think 6 months might be the average.
-You MUST supplement his method with flashcards (outdated and maa maa at best) OR an SRS (spaced-repetition system http://en.wikipedia.org/wiki/Spaced_repetition), which is the best possible thing you can use.
-More on SRS's later.
+You MUST supplement his method with flashcards (outdated and maa maa at best) OR an SRS (spaced-repetition system http://en.wikipedia.org/wiki/

 If you choose the Heisig route, the website http://kanji.koohii.com/ is a great SRS and community that is made specifically for Heisig.